aqicn/abacus/README.md

 ## Setup

-The Python3 script is dependency free.
-You do not need to install any library to run it.
+The Python3 script is dependency free, so you do *not* need to install any library to run it.

 ## historical data download